ssilverman/QNEthernet/README.md

 * `beginFrame()`: Starts a new frame.
 New data can be added using the `Print` API.
 This is similar to `EthernetUDP::beginPacket()`.
+* `beginFrame(dstAddr, srcAddr, typeOrLen)`: Starts a new frame and writes the given addresses and EtherType/length.
+* `beginVLANFrame(dstAddr, srcAddr, vlanInfo, typeOrLen)`: Starts a new VLAN-tagged frame and writes the given addresses, VLAN info, and EtherType/length.
 * `endFrame()`: Sends the frame.
 This returns whether the send was successful.
 A frame must have been started, its data length must be in the range 60-1518, and Ethernet must have been initialized.
 This is similar